Aldaviva/ThrottleDebounce/Readme.md

 **Throttling** allows the function to still be executed periodically, even with a constant stream of invocations.

 **Debouncing** prevents the function from being executed at all until it hasn't been invoked for a while.

+An invocation can result in at most one execution.
+For example, if both `leading` and `trailing` are `true`, one single invocation will execute once on the leading edge and not on the trailing edge.

 <a id="diagram"></a>
 ### Diagram